The ancient family of St Leger is of French extraction, and derives from

-SIR ANTHONY ST LEGER, KG, of Ulcombe, Kent, constituted Lord Deputy of Ireland in 1540.
+SIR ANTHONY ST LEGER, KG, of Ulcombe, Kent, went first into Ireland in 1537, being appointed by HENRY VIII one of the commissioners for letting the Crown lands there, and returning into England, was constituted Lord Deputy of Ireland, in 1540.

-Sir Anthony was succeeded by his eldest son,
+Sir Anthony married Agnes, daughter of Hugh Warham, and was succeeded by his second, but eldest surviving son,

 WILLIAM ST LEGER, who had a son,